 Both MERV 8 air filters and MERV 11 air filters are suitable for residential use.
 MERV 8 air filters are very common and offer a good price-performance ratio.
 The worst percentage of the six tests is selected as the official measure used to determine the MERV rating of a filter.
 The goal of using a MERV 12 or higher filter is to achieve better Indoor Air Quality (IAQ) by providing cleaner, more breathable air for everyone, especially those with allergies, asthma, COPD, etc.

-The higher the merv index of a filter, the less dust particles and other contaminants can pass through it.
+The higher the MERV index of a filter, the less dust particles and other contaminants can pass through it.
 E1, E2, and E3 particulates are particle range sizes used in air filter testing to determine a MERV rating.
-Next, I'll discuss what you need to consider when selecting an air filter and which MERV rating is best for your home.
+When selecting an air filter, it is best to adhere to the oven manufacturer's recommendations or consult an HVAC professional to determine which MERV rating is best for your specific system.
 A filter with a MERV rating of around 10 to 12 is enough to remove most allergy-causing particles from your home's air.

-It is best to adhere to the oven manufacturer's recommendations or consult an HVAC professional to determine exactly which MERV rating is best for your specific system.
-The main difference between the MPR and MERV rating systems is that the MPR rating system focuses on the effectiveness of a filter in removing E1 microparticles from the air.
-If your HVAC has a permanent split condenser fan, a higher MERV rated air filter will interfere with it and cause lower airflow.
+The Minimum Efficiency Report Value (MERV) rating system is used to compare filters manufactured by multiple manufacturers.
+It is important to note that if your HVAC has a permanent split condenser fan, a higher MERV rated air filter will interfere with it and cause lower airflow.
 Choosing the right MERV rating is an important decision in terms of overall cost, air quality, and product durability.